sigcsets/sigcse2016/_includes/submissions/papers.md

 Papers describe an educational research project, classroom experience, teaching technique, curricular initiative, or pedagogical tool.
-Two versions of a submission are required: a full version having author names and affiliations and an anonymous version for use in reviewing.
+Submitted papers for review will be anonymous.
 Papers will undergo a blind reviewing process and must not exceed six pages.
+Accepted papers will need to submit a non-anonymous version for publication in the proceedings after acceptance.
 Authors will have approximately 25 minutes for their presentations, including questions and answers.